square/workflow-swift/ViewEnvironmentUI/README.md

 # ViewEnvironmentUI

-`ViewEnvironmentUI` provides a means to propagate a `ViewEnvironment` through the view controller hierarchy.
+`ViewEnvironmentUI` provides a means to propagate a `ViewEnvironment` through a heirarchy of object nodes.

-> **_Note:_** This is currently considered an implementation detail of `MarketUI` and is intended to bridge `MarketContext` propagation between `MarketUI` and the Modals framework.
-Use the wrapper types declared in `MarketUI` to access the propagation of Market features.
+Support for propagation of `ViewEnvironment` through `UIViewController`s and `UIView`s is provided by this framework.